 |

-Note: If a contractor is engaged under a contract mainly for their labour, they could be classified as an employee for superannuation purposes, and the employer might need to make super contributions on their behalf.
-This can be a complex issue, so it’s recommended to seek clarification if you have any doubts.
+Note: If a contractor is engaged mainly for their labour, they could be treated as an employee for superannuation purposes, and you may need to make super contributions on their behalf.
+This can be complex, so seek professional clarification if you’re unsure.

 |